 Nominees should have involvement in a charitable organization, contribution to a philanthropic endeavor, pro-bono search or leadership consulting, or service in a nongovernmental organization (NGO).

-The nomination should include specific examples of their community activity and the impact of the effort, as well as testimonials from leaders of those organizations about the impact the individual had on these organizations and the people or communities that they serve.
-The nomination should also reinforce the quality work that the individual does as a search and leadership consultant as well.
+The nomination should include specific examples of their community activity and the impact of the effort, as well as testimonials from leaders of those organizations about the impact on these organizations and the people or communities that they serve.
+The nomination should also reinforce the quality work in executive search or leadership consulting as well.

 AESC Future of the Profession Award